 Just a word on “records” for those too young to remember them.
 The old “78s” turned at 78 revolutions per minute (rpm).
 They were hard, thick and brittle.
 The ubiquitous vinyl 7-singles were plastic discs with a seven-inch (17,8cm) diameter and a song on each side which you played at 45rpm.
 Long-playing records (LPs) had a diameter of about 29cm, slightly larger than the old 78s, and were played at 33rpm.
 Most record-players would have a switch to enable you to play albums at the various speeds.

 My Web surfing revealed, on the reliable Wikipedia, that Dick Turpin (1706-1739) was a notorious, swashbuckling English highwayman.
-But precisely who performed that version of an old English song about him which became popular remains a mystery.
+But precisely who performed that version of a quaint comic song about him which became popular remains a mystery.
+(Returning to this in 2020, by now I have discovered the very song on YouTube.
+It was performed by one Roy Leslie and was recorded back in 1932.
+So when I was about five, I was listening to a record that was already almost 30 years old.)

 Another tune from this era was about a woman who sings, in a tired, desperate voice: “I took me harp to a party, but nobody asked me to play / So I took the darned thing away.”
 This song, it emerges from a Web surf, was written by Noel Gay and performed by Gracie Fields.
 This presented a problem, because on Wikipedia’s Gracie Fields pages I found no reference to it, including among the list of her top songs.